Microsoft/MCW-Big-Compute/Whiteboard design session/WDS trainer guide - High Performance Computing.md

 8. Will this data be stored on compute instances during a batch run?
 Would you store data on each compute node working in a batch, or would you store data in a shared area?

     The answer depends on the workload.
-For compute rendering, it may be best to storage the data in a shared area (i.e., parallel filesystem or SMB storage share).
+For compute rendering, it may be best to store the data in a shared area (i.e., parallel filesystem or SMB storage share).
 For image processing, data during a batch run may be OK to be stored on local SSD disk attached to the compute nodes -- used only for the duration of the batch workload.

 9. What sort of performance will be required from this storage?